petrusen/vizchemoton/docs/manual.md

 #### pathfinder
 - **path** (`str`): Path to the json file containing CRN data.
 - **mode** (`str`): Either read a preexisting file (`read`), or write a new file (`write`).
-Even if it is set to `read`, it will be necessary to have an active connection to the Mongo-DB.
+Even if it is set to `read`, it will be necessary to have an active connection to the MongoDB.

 #### reactions
 - **path** (`str`): Path to the csv file containing reaction data.
 - **mode** (`str`): Either read a preexisting file (`read`) or write a new file (`write`).
-If one sets it to `read`, because there is a preexisting file, it is not necessary an active connections to the Mongo-DB.
+If one sets it to `read`, because there is a preexisting file, it is not necessary an active connections to the MongoDB.

 #### compounds
 - **path** (`str`): Path to the json file containing compound data.
 - **mode** (`str`): Either read a preexisting file (`read`) or write a new file (`write`).
-If one sets it to `read`, because there is a preexisting file, it is not necessary an active connections to the Mongo-DB.
+If one sets it to `read`, because there is a preexisting file, it is not necessary an active connections to the MongoDB.

 ### 4. Graph Settings (`graph`)